Resonite-Community-Projects/community_events.resonite/README.md

 `[[BOTS.DiscordScheduledEvents]]` and add the following key:

 - `community_name`: str, the name of the community
+- `community_description`: str, the description of the community
 - `community_url`: str, the URL where to find this community, can be a discord invite link or a website
 - `tags`: list, the list of tags
 - `guild_ids`: int, the guild id